Azhovan/mailbox/readme.md

 * php artisan db:seed
 > by running the above commands data (messages_sample.json) will be inserted in the database and a user will be created for using the api, please use **username: test@oberlo.com** and **password: oberlo**

+ #### Authentication
+ This project uses Basic Authentication, it means there is no saved sessions, and all requests should contains username and password

 #### run the project
 you can go to root of the project and use the command : **php artisan serv** (note : you may create any virtual host also)